 - 1. Spirit cheerleaders must be dressed uniformly.
 Teams should not mix junior varsity and varsity uniforms on the sidelines. - 2.
-The following was approved by the State Executive Board in August, 2016: CHEERLEADING APPAREL IS RESTRICTED AS FOLLOWS: - 1.
-MALE UNIFORM FOR COMPETITION CHEERLEADING WILL BE UNIFORM PANTS AND A TOP WHICH COUNTERPARTS THOSE WORN BY THE FEMALE TEAMMATES.
+The following was approved by the State Executive Board in August, 2016:

+CHEERLEADING APPAREL IS RESTRICTED AS FOLLOWS:

+- 1. MALE UNIFORM FOR COMPETITION CHEERLEADING WILL BE UNIFORM PANTS AND A TOP WHICH COUNTERPARTS THOSE WORN BY THE FEMALE TEAMMATES.
 SIDELINE MALE CHEERLEADERS MAY INCLUDE SHORTS IN PLACE OF THE PANTS.
 TANK TOPS WILL NOT BE PERMITTED. - 2.
-FEMALE CHEERLEADERS (SIDELINE & COMPETITION) MUST WEAR A UNIFORM THAT FULLY COVERS THE ATHLETE'S ENTIRE TORSO. - A SKIRT OR DRESS SHOULD COVER THE BRIEFS, BLOOMERS OR ANY SPANDEX MATERIAL. - 3.
-ALL ATHLETES MUST WEAR THE SAME UNIFORM WHEN PERFORMING AT A GAME OR COMPETITION. - 3.
+FEMALE CHEERLEADERS (SIDELINE & COMPETITION) MUST WEAR A UNIFORM THAT FULLY COVERS THE ATHLETE'S ENTIRE TORSO.

+THE REQUIRED SKIRT OR DRESS SHOULD COVER THE BRIEFS, BLOOMERS OR ANY SPANDEX MATERIAL.

+- 3. ALL ATHLETES MUST WEAR THE SAME UNIFORM WHEN PERFORMING AT A GAME OR COMPETITION. - BECAUSE OF THE MONETARY AND TIME RESTRICTIONS DUE TO COVID-19, T SHIRTS, SHORTS, SKORTS, OR A WARM UP MAY BE SUBSTITUTED FOR THE UNIFORM.
+LEGGINGS AND TIGHTS MUST BE COVERED BY A SKIRT OR SKORT. - 4.
 All other restrictions continue to apply no sequins, rhinestones, glitter.
 Check the National Federation Spirit Rules book for current restrictions.
-Contact the GHSA office if you have any questions. - 4.
+Contact the GHSA office if you have any questions.
+Make sure you have cleared a new design for a uniform before purchase. - 5.
 Piercings, jewelry, and glitter are all prohibited by both the National Federation and the GHSA.
 This rule applies to all cheerleaders in all situations in Georgia.
 (Note: It is not sufficient to place a band-aide over a piercing to disguise the presence of a piercing, earring, etc. A religious medal without a chain is allowed and must be taped and worn under the uniform.
-A medical-alert medal must be taped and may be visible.)

-- 5. When standing at attention, a cheerleader's apparel must cover the midriff. - 6.
-Fingernails, including artificial nails, must be kept short, near the end of the fingers. - 7.
+A medical-alert medal must be taped and may be visible.) - 6.
+When standing at attention, a cheerleader's apparel must cover the midriff. - 7.
+Fingernails, including artificial nails, must be kept short, near the end of the fingers. - 8.
 Hair must be worn in a manner that is appropriate for the activity involved.
 Hair devices and accessories must be secure.